 This activity is also an opportunity to explore more innovative EO products related to developing or improving methodologies for deriving socio-economic and environmental parameters and indicators.

-Since March 2019 and for the next two years, the EO Clinic is open to support requests by key development banks and agencies.
+Since March 2019 and until at least end-2022, the EO Clinic is open to support requests by key development banks and agencies.
 The support teams are ready to meet the short delivery timescales often required by the development sector, targeting a maximum of 3 months from request to solution.

 Are you an International Development professional considering a request for support from the EO Clinic?
 Send us a message to express your interest.
 Also, download our EO Clinic Requester Questionnaire!